-9.1.2.
+10.1.2.
 Friday and Saturday Morning Inspection

 Your Patrol will be assessed on both days.
-The team will be checking that the patrol has had a substantial breakfast (doesn't need to be a cooked breakfast) and that they have prepared a packed lunch for the patrol.
+The team will be checking that the patrol has had a substantial breakfast (doesn't need to be a cooked breakfast) and that they have prepared a packed lunch for the patrol to include sandwiches, fruit and any other food supplied to the Patrol as part of the Lunch pack.

-9.1.3.
+10.1.3.
 Friday and Saturday Evening Inspection: